-Get a weekly dose of inspiration with our complimentary Brand Protection Innovation Series.
-Over 13 weeks, you’ll learn through live conversations how your peers, industry experts and practitioners across industries are tackling tough global supply chain issues.
+Get 13 doses of inspiration with the Systech Brand Protection Innovation Series.
+In each 30 to 40 minute episode, you'll hear how your peers, experts and practitioners across industries are tackling tough global supply chain issues.

 VRS Blockchain: The solution for the pharma supply chain is here

 Over 2% of pharma medication sold in the U.S. is returned by dispensers but eligible for resale.
 Beginning this November, in order to prevent counterfeiting and diversion, wholesalers are required to verify drug legitimacy before re-selling it.
 Over 95% of drugs that are resold will utilize the Verification Router Service on the blockchain-based MediLedger network.
 Susanne will review:– How brands are using the product verification solution and blockchain’s role

 How do you protect 1,000,000,000 people every day?

 Around the world, one billion people use Johnson & Johnson products on a daily basis.
 It is a monumental task to keep them all safe from illicit activity that can sneak into the supply chain.
 Meet the man behind the scenes who is responsible for the security features that are selected and applied to the various J&J products.
 In this discussion, David will cover:– A range of traditional through digital anti-counterfeiting and diversion technologies

 Assessing brand integrity ROI: Insights from research and practice

 The struggle to determine allocation and deployment of brand integrity resources is real.
 Companies seek to understand how well their strategy is performing and how to maximize effectiveness with finite resources.
 In this webinar, practical lessons on valuing brand integrity across industries will be discussed.
 As a total business solution, Jeremy will share:

 – Key issues, preferred uses, and necessary elements of ROI assessment

 – Insights into measuring performance based on a large benchmark study